-A most fay welcome to a Green Faerie's Herbal!!!...
+A most fay welcome to a Green Faerie's Witchcraft Herbal!!!...
 "Come away, oh human child, to the waters and the wild.
-With a faery hand in hand, for the world's more full of weeping than you can understand." ~ William Butler Yeats. ...Oh, don't forget to scroll all the way down to the bottom of this blog so you don't miss out on the beautiful and very cool things there too!!!
+With a faery hand in hand, for the world's more full of weeping than you can understand." ~ William Butler Yeats. ...Oh, don't forget to scroll down to the bottom of this blog so you don't miss out on the beautiful and fascinating info on the origin of the fey, fey cities, gorgeous portrait of kindly and wicked faeries, etc.!!!

 Yes...